3D-Atmusketeers/NEW_SPECTRAL_PROCESSING/README.md

   - https://umd.app.box.com/s/32q22kh73zugvkh264msi1enf6dhr5kz
 - The chemistry files should go in the DATA folder, and in a folder called chemistry_grid
 - The aerosol data should go in the DATA folder, and in a folder called Aerosol_Data
 - The opacity data (including the CIA opacities) should go in a folder withing DATA, called Low-Res or High-Res.
 Then make a folder called Full-Set and put all the opac data there.
-- There should also be a Wavelenghts.txt file that you need.
-Ping isaacmalsky@gmail.com if you don't have it.
-Sorry, this is a work in progress.
+Also put the Wavelengths.txt file in the Full-Set folder
 - Most of the time the opacity data is too big.
 This will cause memory and time issues.
 Therefore, an extra step is needed.
 Run the file called crop_opacity_file.ipynb, and choose exactly what species and wavelengths you'll want.
 This has the benefit of dramatically reducing the size of the data files.
 - Place all the General Circulation Models (GCMs) you wish to process in the `GCM-OUTPUT` directory.